JRoussos/syros-location-app/README.md

 - I learned how to use mapbox and what to avoid (for anyone reading this DON'T USE MAPBOX WRAPPERS FOR REACT.
 IT'S COMPLICATED AND IT DOES NOT WORTH THE TROUBLE).

 - Always prototyping the project before start coding, it saves you a lot of time.

+- I was looking for a way to animate different routes and my first thought of course was to use the amazing [react-transition-group](http://reactcommunity.org/react-transition-group/) library.
+But animating routes is a bit trickier as it turns out.
+The exit transition never gets a change to execute itself because the switch component just replace the previous route immediately.
+You can read more about that [here](https://css-tricks.com/animating-between-views-in-react/).
+After many frustrating days the solution was simple, just use the 'SwitchTransition' instead of the 'TransitionGroup'...
+It took me some time to even think about it because in all my googling it never came up.
+The moral in that story is always read at the docs first people!

 ### MIT License